BHM in the Community

 Airport Tour Program

-Airport tours are conducted every 4th Tuesday and Thursday of the month, January to March.
+Airport tours are conducted every 4th Tuesday and Thursday of the month, October to March, with the exception of high traffic time around the Thanksgiving and Holiday travel.
 All tours are conducted by professional staff and must be scheduled in advance.

 Tour fees vary according to the tour package your group chooses:

 - General tour: General facilities tour pre-security; duration 45 minutes.
 Free of charge.

 - Tour & lunch: General facilities tour pre-security with lunch; duration 90 minutes.
 Cost is $6.00 per person (cost subject to change).

 - Joint tour: Airport tour pre-security, lunch and a tour of the Southern Museum of Flight; duration approximately four hours.
 Cost is $13.00 per person (cost subject to change).

 For more information about the airport and its tours program, contact PR and Marketing at email@example.com.